Kristinn R. Thórisson

 Kristinn R. Thórisson (Þórisson) is an Icelandic artificial intelligence researcher, founder and Managing Director of the Icelandic Institute for Intelligent Machines (IIIM), and co-founder and former co-director of the Center for Analysis and Design of Intelligent Agents (CADIA) at Reykjavik University.
 Thórisson is one of the leading proponents of unified theories of cognition.

-Thórisson's research focus is artificial general intelligence (also referred to as artificial general intelligence (AGI) or strong AI) and he has proposed a new methodology for achieving machines with general intelligence.
+Thórisson's research focus is general machine intelligence (also referred to as artificial general intelligence (AGI), or strong AI) and he has proposed a new methodology for achieving machines with general intelligence.
 An early demonstration of his constructivist AI methodology was given in the FP-7 funded HUMANOBS project, where an artificial agent autonomously learned from scratch how to do spoken multimodal interviews by observing humans participate in a TV-style interview.
-The goal-driven self-programming system, called AERA, started out with only a small set of seed knowledge (a few pages of "given" code) and autonomously expanded its capabilities through self-reconfiguration, writing the equivalent of thousands of lines of code on its own, to enable it to perform such a realtime TV interview.
+The goal-driven self-programming system, called AERA (Autocatalytic Endogenous Reflective Architecture), started out with only a small set of seed knowledge (a few pages of "given" code) and autonomously expanded its capabilities through self-reconfiguration, writing the equivalent of thousands of lines of code on its own, to enable it to perform such a realtime TV interview.
 Thórisson has also worked extensively on systems integration for artificial intelligence systems in the past, contributing architectural principles for infusing dialogue and human-interaction capabilities into the Honda ASIMO robot.

-Kristinn R. Thórisson is currently the Managing Director of the Icelandic Institute for Intelligent Machines, and Professor at the Department of Computer Science at Reykjavík University.
-He was co-founder of semantic Web startup company [Radar Networks] (with [Nova Spivack]), whose online Website [Radar Networks Twine] was one of the first working applications of semantic Web technologies, and served as its Chief Technology Officer 2002–03.
+Kristinn R. Thórisson has been Professor at the Department of Computer Science at Reykjavík University since 2004.
+He was co-founder of semantic Web startup company Radar Networks (with Nova Spivack), whose online Website Radar Networks Twine was one of the first working applications of semantic Web technologies, and served as its Chief Technology Officer 2002–03.

 Constructivist AI methodology

-The constructivist AI methodology proposed by Thórisson addresses the numerous significant challenges involved in building artificial general intelligence AGI systems, by replacing the top-down architectural design approaches that are ubiquitous today with methods that allow a system to autonomously manage its own cognitive growth.
+The constructivist artificial intelligence methodology proposed by Thórisson to addresses the numerous significant challenges involved in building artificial general intelligence AGI systems, by replacing the top-down architectural design approaches that are ubiquitous today with methods that allow a system to autonomously manage its own cognitive growth.
 This involves a shift of focus from manual design of mental functions to the principles from which intelligent systems can grow through self-organization.
-The methodology was inspired in part by Piaget's theory of cognitive development and motivated by the level of operational complexity that will be required for realizing AGI systems in contrast to what can be achieved with even large teams of human software engineers and software designers relying on methods of manual construction.
+The methodology was inspired in part by Piaget's stance towards cognitive development and motivated by the level of operational complexity that will be required for realizing AGI systems in contrast to what can be achieved with even large teams of human software engineers and software designers relying on methods of manual construction.

 The constructivist AI approach has been successfully demonstrated in the HUMANOBS project, where a domain-independent AI system autonomously learned real-time socio-communicative behavior through observation.
 The project was funded by the European Union under an FP-7 STReP grant (number 231453).